Serial-Comma/obsidian-notes/README.md

 ## How to use:

 I make my notes using the [Obsidian note editor](https://obsidian.md/).
+If you don’t have it, download it (it's completely free and is also really cool) from the hyperlink to view my notes (many things wont look right if you dont)

-If on Windows:
+### Windows

 1) Open PowerShell by pressing Win and type “PowerShell”.
 Right click the program, and press ‘Run as Administrator’.
 ![[Pasted image 20220417183044.png]]